Headache & Migraine Clinic Birmingham

 • Light, sound, movement and /or smell sensitivity has been described.

-Lifestyle changes:this can involve sleep hygiene, dietary advice, exercise, hydration and supplementation.
+This can involve sleep hygiene, dietary advice, exercise, hydration and supplementation.

 Affects 1 in 3 individuals experiencing migraine.